Can We Really Learn One Representation to Optimize All Rewards?

 Our analysis proceeds in two steps. \emph{First}, the resemblance between FB (Eq.~\ref{eq:td-fb}) and FQE motivates us to define a new Bellman operator, called the FB Bellman operator.
-Similar to the relationship between the standard Bellman operator and FQE, we interpret the FB algorithm as iteratively applying the FB Bellman operator using transition samples and target FB representations. \emph{Second}, we use the Banach fixed-point theorem~\citep{banach1922operations} to analyze the asymptotic fixed point of the FB Bellman operator, studying whether FB admits approximate convergence.
+Similar to the relationship between the standard Bellman operator and FQE, we interpret the FB algorithm as iteratively applying the FB Bellman operator using samples from the dataset. \emph{Second}, we use the Banach fixed-point theorem~\citep{banach1922operations} to analyze the asymptotic fixed point of the FB Bellman operator, studying whether FB admits approximate convergence.